In this article

 What are Interest scores?

+Interest scores are always positive numbers (0 to 100).
 Interest scores come from subscriber action with the email: opens, clicks, and forward activity.
-The subscriber received the email and took some action with it.
-Interest scores are always positive numbers (0 to 100).
+The subscriber received the email and was interested enough to take action.

 What are Indifference/Disinterest scores?

+Indifference/Disinterest scores are always negative numbers (-1 to -100).
 Indifference/Disinterest scores come from lack of subscriber action with the email or opting out of receiving the email.
 A subscriber shows Indifference by ignoring emails through not opening or clicking.
-Disinterest is based on hard bounces, unsubscribes & complaints.
-Indifference/Disinterest scores are always negative numbers (-1 to -100).
+Disinterest is based on hard bounces, unsubscribes, and complaints.

 Calculating Subscriber Engagement